 But we also encourage you to get ahead of the Christmas game whenever and however you can.
 That’s why you can read each and every day of the calendar much earlier in the year if you should so wish.
 There might be some suggestions on the November and December pages you might employ sooner.

-So, six months out to the big countdown, we recommend you start a gift drawer (or gift trunk/box if you prefer) and start building up your festive stash.
+Six months out to the big countdown, we recommend you start a gift drawer – or gift trunk/case/cupboard if you prefer – and start building up your festive stash.
 Not on the High Street has Christmas stock to purchase all year round, with a great selection of personalised items.
 Buying a personalised Christmas ornament in May, June, July or August means avoiding the stampede of the festive season.
 Visit notonthehighstreet.com – a good first port of call.

 Tickets for a musical, Christmas concert, carol service or sporting event might ordinarily make a perfect gift.
 That is not quite so straightforward in 2020.
-But once we return to more normal times, remember that in future years you may need to act as early as May to avoid disappointment.
-For example, a third of tickets for the Polar Express steam train journey in the Midlands sold in three days and certain dates were sold out for late December by early May.
-Springtime, Easter just gone and yet Christmas plans were already in place for so many venues up and down the country.
-So please don’t fall into the trap of thinking you are peaking too soon.
+But once we return to more normal times, remember that in future years you may need to act as early as May in any given year to avoid disappointment.
+For example, in recent years, a third of tickets for the Polar Express steam train journey in the Midlands sold in three days and certain dates were sold out for late December by early May.
+Please don’t ever fall into the trap of thinking you are peaking too soon.

 “Kindness in words creates confidence.